Opera’s Africa fintech startup OPay gains $120M from Chinese investors – TechCrunch

 Beyond standing out as another huge funding round, OPay’s $120 million VC raise has significance for Africa’s tech ecosystem on multiple levels.

 It marks 2019 as the year Chinese investors went all in on the continent’s startup scene.
-OPay, PalmPay, and East African trucking logistics company Lori Systems have raised a combined $240 million from 15 different Chinese actors in a span of months.
+OPay, PalmPay and East African trucking logistics company Lori Systems have raised a combined $240 million from 15 different Chinese actors in a span of months.

-OPay’s funding and expansion plans are also harbinger for fierce, cross-border fintech competition in Africa’s digital finance space.
-Parallel events to watch for include Interswitch’s imminent IPO, e-commerce venture Jumia’s shift to digital finance, and WhatsApp’s likely entry in African payments.
+OPay’s funding and expansion plans are also a harbinger for fierce, cross-border fintech competition in Africa’s digital finance space.
+This includes OPay going head to head in Kenya with Africa’s highest volume mobile money product, M-Pesa.
+Parallel events to watch for include Interswitch’s imminent IPO, e-commerce venture Jumia’s shift to digital finance and WhatsApp’s likely entry in African payments.

 The continent’s 1.2 billion people represent the largest share of the world’s unbanked and underbanked population — which makes fintech Africa’s most promising digital sector.
-But it’s becoming a notably crowded sector where startup attrition and failure will certainly come into play.
+But it’s becoming a notably crowded sector, where startup attrition and failure will certainly come into play.

-And not to be overlooked is how OPay’s capital raise moves Opera toward becoming a multi-service commercial internet platform in Africa.
+Not to be overlooked is how OPay’s capital raise moves Opera toward becoming a multi-service commercial internet platform in Africa.

 This places OPay and its Opera-supported suite of products on a competitive footing with other ride-hail, food delivery and payments startups across the continent.
 That means inevitable competition between Opera and Africa’s largest multi-service internet company, Jumia.